HeIIoween/FLHook-And-88-Flak-m0tah/Main/trunk/Readme.txt

 Please note that unless you have a very high-end PC, this will probably introduce quite a bit of FPS lag.
 Try the high-end special effects and sound system first.
 Default: No

-MP Client: Enable high-end asteroid fields? - No / Yes If enabled, this will tweak asteroid fields to render a greater amount of asteroids at higher distances.
-Default: No

 MP Client: Enable high-end special effects? - No / Yes / Yes (higher effects distance only) If enabled, special effects will be drawn at a 20km distance, and also forces the engine to handle 10 times the amount of effects it normally can.
 This also enables usage of Why485's new Missile, Torpedo, and Flak Cannon effects, which require the high-end special effects tweak to function.
+Finally, this enables explosion debris for Missiles and Torpedoes.
 Paired with the high-end sound system (below), this makes for an amazingly immersive experience as you see (and hear) battles unfold before you're even in range yourself.
 Default: No

 MP Client: Enable high-end sound system? - No / Yes
 If enabled, all sound can be heard up to a 6km distance, and also forces the engine to handle more sound channels.
-Also, the high-end sound system features enhanced doppler effects.
 3D Sound MUST BE ENABLED for this option to function correctly - however, 3D Sound has been known to cause stability issues, so use it at your own risk!
 Paired with the high-end special effects (above), this makes for an amazingly immersive experience as you hear (and see) battles unfold before you're even in range yourself.
-Default: No

-MP Client: Enable dynamic lighting / debris for explosions? - No / Yes / Yes (dynamic lighting only) / Yes (debris only) Enables dynamic lighting and debris for explosions.
-Neither of these are, in general, a very big performance hit, however both dymamic lighting and debris may cause instability on certain hardware configurations.
-Please note that even if enabled, there is no lighting for Flak Cannon explosions, due to the massive amount of explosions displayed at once.
 Default: No

 MP Client: Enable Battledust? - No / Yes / Yes (2x duration) / Yes (2x duration + thicker)